 Miss Christina Pugsley is Head of Science and Head of Biology.

 Miss Pugsley completed a Biological Sciences degree, with First Class Honours, at the University of Warwick and then a PGCE at the University of Exeter.
-Since then she has been teaching at Downe House for fourteen years, eight of these as Head of Biology, and two as Head of Science.
+Since then she has taught at Downe House for fourteen years, eight of these as Head of Biology, and two as Head of Science.
 Passionate about extending the girls’ knowledge and interests beyond the classroom she likes to share information about a range of books, documentaries, and radio programmes with girls.
-Moreover she really enjoys teaching all year groups at the school!
+Moreover she really enjoys teaching all year groups at the School!

-As Head of Science Miss Pugsley has increased the number of Science related trips and events across all year groups.
-In addition to working in the Science department, Miss Pugsley has a wide range of other roles within the school community, including being a Lower School tutor and a PGCE and NQT mentor.
+As Head of Science, Miss Pugsley has increased the number of science-related trips and events across all year groups.
+In addition to working in the science department, Miss Pugsley has a wide range of other roles within the School community, including being a Lower School tutor and a PGCE and NQT mentor.

-When not at school, Miss Pugsley enjoys a wide range of outdoor pursuits, including riding and open water swimming.
-She is also a keen vegetable gardener and, when able to, takes the opportunity to attend the Cold Ash horticultural society talks, to learn more with the aim of producing enough to be self-sufficient.
+When not at School, Miss Pugsley enjoys a wide range of outdoor pursuits, including riding and open water swimming.
+She is also a keen vegetable gardener and, when able to, takes the opportunity to attend the Cold Ash Horticultural Society talks, to learn more with the aim of producing enough to be self-sufficient.

 The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover